lramirez1619/Election_Analysis/README.md

 Denver county had 82.8% votes which is 78.8% of votes.
 Arapahoe county had 11,606 votes which is 3.1% of votes.
 Resulting in Denver as the winner of the largest county turnout.

+## Election-Audit Summary
+The report could be utilized in the future with minor modifications to help determine county areas with the lowest turnout and determine what the cause of this reuslts.
+This are the areas where resources can be activated to help increase voting.
+In addition, areas with the highest turnout may be the best place to start taking sample polls to help predict election turnout.